Boofy360/fade-zone-barbers/README.md

 7. Contact overlay layout

 One bug I have encountered is with the navigational bar.
 The navigational links seem to appear slightly off center, from what I can identify this is due to an issue with the size of the anchor tags.
+This has now been fixed as my mentor identified the bug.

+Another issue that my test users and mentor identified was the white space between the gallery images and footer.
+I have attempted to troubleshoot this and debug the code but I was unable to find a solution to this problem.

 ## Deployment
 TBA